norlab-ulaval/libnabo/README.md

 ...in the build directory to run the tests.
 Their outputs are available in the `Testing` directory.
 These consist of validation and benchmarking tests.
-If [ANN] is detected when compiling libnabo, `make test` will also perform comparative benchmarks.
+If [ANN] or [FLANN] are detected when compiling libnabo, `make test` will also perform comparative benchmarks.

 Bug reporting